 Everybody that’s studied abroad in Japan always returns home with lots of amazing stories to tell their friends and family.
-Cassie Walker, our current student peer adviser and a 2016/17 JCMU alum, has her own stories that she’d like to share with you!
+Cassie Walker, a former student peer adviser and a 2016/17 JCMU alum, has her own stories that she’d like to share with you!

 Public baths are a must-visit while in Japan, and are some of the best places to relax your stress away after a hard day’s work in the classroom.
 As Cassie recalls in one trip to a local sento though, one particular type of bath served as nightmare fuel for her!
 Below, read about her experiences conquering denki buro.